FigmaFan/Loggy/README.md

 - **Thread-Safe Logging:**
   Uses a mutex to ensure that log messages from multiple threads do not conflict.

-- **Customizable Console Title:**
-  Easily set the console title before the logger is used.

 - **Multiple Log Levels:**
   Supports log levels such as `DEBUG_LEVEL`, `INFO`, `WARN`, `_ERROR`, and `FATAL`.